 What is staking?

-Typically, a validator’s chance of validating a block (and earning rewards) is proportional to the number of tokens the holder has compared to the total amount staked across the network.
+Typically, validators are chosen at random, but their chance of validating a block (and earning rewards) is higher if they have more tokens staked across the network.

 Staking can be achieved in a number of ways, but typically it involves four key aspects:

-• It requires token holders to lock in a minimum number of tokens into the blockchain network as a stake similar to security deposits in the tangible world.
+• It requires token holders to lock in a minimum number of tokens into the blockchain network as a stake.
+This is similar to how security deposits work in the real world.

 • Once the node has created a block, the staker, who is also the validator, gets a reward in the blockchain’s native currency.

-• The stake incentivises the holder to contribute positively to the blockchain since a part of their stake is lost in the case that they double sign or try to attack the network.
+• The stake provides an incentive for the holder to contribute positively to the blockchain since a part of their stake is lost if they act dishonestly.

 There are several centralised and decentralised exchanges that offer staking services on various tokens.
 Here is a list of a few of the major exchanges that offer these services: